 If you need to remove all entities of a given type, you can use the purgeAll method.
-This operation remove all entities of the type passed as a parameter as well as all its subtypes.
+This operation removes all entities of the type passed as a parameter as well as all its subtypes.

-Example 6.4.
+Example 6.3.
 Purging all instances of an entity from the index

-'''

-FullTextSession fullTextSession =

-Search.getFullTextSession(session);

-Transaction tx = fullTextSession.beginTransaction();

-fullTextSession.purgeAll( Customer.class );

-//optionally optimize the index

-//fullTextSession.getSearchFactory().optimize( Customer.class );

-tx.commit(); //index are written at commit time
+''' FullTextSession fullTextSession = Search.getFullTextSession(session); Transaction tx = fullTextSession.beginTransaction(); fullTextSession.purgeAll( Customer.class ); //optionally optimize the index //fullTextSession.getSearchFactory().optimize( Customer.class ); tx.commit(); //index changes are applied at commit time '''

-'''